 Notwithstanding the above, a whistleblower’s identity may be disclosed if one of the following exceptions applies:

-c. the whistleblowing concern is raised with a lawyer for the purpose of obtaining legal advice.
+c) the whistleblowing concern is raised with a lawyer for the purposes of obtaining legal advice.

-Once a whistleblower has raised a concern, Iress will carry out an initial assessment to determine the scope of any investigation and will inform them of the outcome of this process.
+Once a whistleblower has raised a concern, Iress will carry out an initial assessment to determine whether it should be reported under this policy or another policy, how it will be handled, and the scope of any investigation.
 Iress may require further information to complete this assessment.

 If Iress concludes that a whistleblower has made false allegations maliciously, dishonestly or with a view to personal gain, the whistleblower will be subject to disciplinary action.

 Iress cannot guarantee the outcome of the investigation, but Iress will deal with a whistleblower's concerns objectively, fairly and in an appropriate way.
-If a whistleblower is not happy with the way in which their concern has been handled, they can raise it with the Legal team or the People@Iress team or any of Iress’ parent company Directors, as appropriate.
+If a whistleblower is not happy with the way in which their concern has been handled, they can raise it with the Legal team or any of Iress Directors, as appropriate.